• Website Testing

 • Communicate the Defects: The communication between the identifier and fixer of bugs is essential to the smooth running of any project.

-• Entry and Exit Criteria: The conditions that need to be met before any new testing is started or any type of testing ends are known as entry and exit criteria.
+• The conditions that need to be met before any new testing starts or ends are known as entry and exit criteria.

 • The necessary resources for a project must be available.